-30 Luxury Italian Fashion Brands Every Man Should Know
+30 Italian Clothing Brands Every Man Should Know

 Italy’s most famous luxury houses are bywords for elevated style: Gucci, Valentino, Zegna, Prada.
 But these are just the tips of the iceberg.
-These are the Italian fashion brands all men should know.
+These are the luxury Italian brands all stylish men should know.

 When you think of luxury fashion, the mind wanders quite freely to the cobbled streets of Portofino or the catwalks of Milan, to the tailored piazzas of Turin or the wool mills of Biella.
 To Italy, basically.
 If your style is rooted in Italian heritage, Italian labels, Italian names, Italian tailoring… Italian anything, really… you’re doing something right.